fmaymone/timeslot-api/doc/api/v1/me/inactivate_user.markdown

 Name : defaultGroupAlerts
 Description : Default alerts for all groupslots of this user where no specific alert is set.
 Groupslots may also have their own default alerts per group

+Name : all_my_slots_uuid
+Description : UUID to retrive all slots related to the user.
+(Needs further specification)

+Name : my_calendar_uuid
+Description : UUID to get/add or remove slots of the  users &#39;MyCalendar&#39;.

+Name : friend_slots_uuid
+Description : UUID for friend-visible slots of the user

+Name : public_slots_uuid
+Description : UUID for public slots of the current user

 Name : friendships
 Description : all connections to other users